Bidding Opportunities

 - Other private entities

-5.1 Timeline
+5.2 Timeline

 Date | Event |

-June 23, 2023 | Distribution of RFEI |
+November 29, 2023 | Distribution of RFEI |

-August 22, 2023 | Deadline for Respondents to submit their questions |
+December 15, 2023 | Deadline for Respondents to submit any questions on the RFEI content or process |

-5.2 Required Information for Submission
+5.3 Required Information for Submission

 Category | Page Limit | Description |

-Cover page | 1-page maximum | The cover letter shall include: Lead entity’s namePrimary point of contact information for lead Respondent (including: name, title, address, phone number, email address)List of owners, co-Respondents/partners, or membersSummary of Respondent’s organizational history and background. |
+Cover Page | 1-page maximum | a.
+Lead entity’s name b.
+Primary point of contact information for lead Respondent (including: name, title, address, phone number, email address) c.
+Similar information for any Co-Respondents/partners |

-5.3 Submission Process
+5.4 Submission Process

 6.0 Post-Submission Process

-NJEDA may invite Respondents to provide additional information to allow NJEDA to better understand information provided in the submittal.
-NJEDA may select whole or partial expressions of interest and reserves the right to recommend combining responses from multiple organizations if they contain similar scopes, or if a combination of responses will help achieve the Center’s vision and goals.
-NJEDA may also request meetings with some or all of the Respondents to discuss details and adjustments to responses.
+NJEDA may invite Respondents to provide additional information to allow NJEDA to better understand the information provided in the submittal.NJEDA may also request meetings with some or all of the Respondents to discuss details of responses.

-8.0 New Jersey Open Public Records Act
+7.0 New Jersey Open Public Records

 Respondents should be aware that responses to this RFEI are subject to the “New Jersey Open Public Records Act” (N.J.S.A.
 47:1A-1 et seq.), as amended and including all applicable regulations and policies and applicable case law, including the New Jersey Right-to-Know law.
 All information submitted in response to the RFEI is considered public information, notwithstanding any disclaimers to the contrary, except as may be exempted from public disclosure by OPRA and the common law.

-Any proprietary and/or confidential information submitted in response to this RFEI will be redacted by the Authority.
+Any proprietary and/or confidential information submitted in response to this RFEI will be redacted by the NJEDA.
 A person or entity submitting a response to this RFEI may designate specific information as not subject to disclosure pursuant to the exceptions to OPRA found at N.J.S.A.
 47:1A-1.1, when such person or entity has a good faith legal and/or factual basis for such assertion (i.e., information that may be included in another ongoing public procurement or solicitation).
-The Authority reserves the right to make the determination as to what is proprietary or confidential and will advise the person or entity accordingly.
-The Authority will not honor any attempt to designate the entirety of a submission as proprietary, confidential, and/or to claim copyright protection for the entire proposal.
-In the event of any challenge to the Respondent’s assertion of confidentiality with which the Authority does not concur, the Respondent shall be solely responsible for defending its designation.
+The NJEDA reserves the right to make the determination as to what is proprietary or confidential and will advise the person or entity accordingly.
+The NJEDA will not honor any attempt to designate the entirety of a submission as proprietary, confidential, and/or to claim copyright protection for the entire proposal.
+In the event of any challenge to the Respondent’s assertion of confidentiality with which the NJEDA does not concur, the Respondent shall be solely responsible for defending its designation.

 Fort Monmouth Economic REvitalization Authority (FMERA)